Iron Fist (character): Resurrection

 While in stasis in K'un-Lun with the H'ylthri, Iron Fist manages to focus his chi, curing the cancer.
 He is later freed from stasis by Namor.
 Rand and Cage reform Heroes for Hire, Inc. with an expanded team, this time working for Namor's Oracle Corporation.
-Namor ultimately dissolves Oracle as well as Heroes for Hire, Inc. Iron Fist later loses his powers to Junzo Muto, the young leader of the Hand, and subsequently becomes the guardian of a pack of displaced dragons in Tokyo.
+Namor ultimately dissolves Oracle as well as Heroes for Hire, Inc. Iron Fist later loses his powers to Junzo Muto, the leader of the Hand, and subsequently becomes the guardian of a pack of displaced dragons in Tokyo.
 His powers are eventually restored by Chiantang, who brainwashes Iron Fist and forces him to battle Black Panther.
 Black Panther is able to free Iron Fist from the creature's control, and the two work together to defeat the Black Dragon in Wakanda.
-In the Iron Fist miniseries, Miranda Rand-K'ai also returns from the dead.
+Miranda Rand also returns from the dead.
 The H'ylthri revive her and promise to restore her to full life if she retrieves the extra-dimensional artifact known as the Zodiac Key.
 To this end, she takes the identity of Death Sting, bringing her into conflict with Iron Fist as well as with S.H.I.E.L.D.
 When the H'ylthri try to kill Iron Fist, Miranda turns the power of the Zodiac Key against them, seemingly killing herself in the process.
 However, exposure to chemicals from the H'ylthri pods prevented her death.